-Air openings on top and front of the furnace and openings in closet doors or walls must never be restricted.
-If the furnace is operated without adequate air for combustion, it may cause the flame rollout switch to activate and turn off the gas supply to the burners.
+Air openings on top of the furnace and openings in closet doors or walls must never be restricted.
+If the furnace is operated without adequate air for combustion, the flame rollout switch will open, turning off the gas supply to the burners.